NICOL120/contracts-terra/README.md

 ### Hub Version 1.1.0

-- Support new execute operation "donate" to add LUNA without minting ampLUNA.
+- Support new execute operation "donate" to add LUNA without minting NICOTEEN.
 Will be used to increase the exchange_rate
 - Extended "state" query to include the full tvl in uluna.
 - Added migration version handling